 It would be interesting to see what it looks like now.
 I'm hoping someone has a pic.

-The Clifts went to Hong Kong in the early years of the 20th century and at some point, purchased themselves a bungalow on Cheung Chau as a summer retreat.
-Just as their earlier book Far Far East was a journal of their time in Nanning, Kwangsi (sic), in ’Annals’ we have a snapshot of the lovely holidays they spent on Cheung Chau, from letters typed by Winifred Clift back to family, friends and supporters in England.
+The Clifts went to Hong Kong after they married in 1901 and at some point, purchased themselves a bungalow on Cheung Chau as a summer retreat.
+Just as their earlier book Far Far East was a journal of their time in Nanning, Kwangsi (sic), so in 'Annals' we have a snapshot of the lovely holidays they spent on Cheung Chau, from letters typed by Winifred Clift back to family, friends and supporters in England

 Like many in Hong Kong (and mainland China) they faced the question ‘Where to go in the hottest months?’
 The coolness of The Peak was only for those with plenty of dollars.
-Happily the island of Cheung Chau was available and in the course of time every bit of high ground was built on with a holiday bungalow, which enjoyed the cool sea breezes at a much cheaper rate.
-From early on it was found wise to build solid fort-like buildings with a sturdy veranda because of the typhoon season.
+Happily the island of Cheung Chau was available and in the course of time every bit of high ground was built on with a holiday bungalow, and enjoyed the cool sea breezes and pleasing vistas at a much cheaper rate.
+But from early on it was found wise to build solid fort-like buildings with a sturdy veranda because of the typhoon season.

 Moreover the island had plenty of fresh water, a daily launch to Hong Kong, and a police station for protection from pirates, who still occasionally operated in the region.
 ‘Was it any wonder that one house after another sprang up’ to complement those of the 4000-5000 Chinese who lived there, on this 'favoured little isle in the Pacific.'